-PG, possibly the biggest player in the market are converting to biodegradable bags across all their pyramid bag range.
-These again can go through a council waste scheme, and will they say eventually breakdown in a home composter.
+PG, possibly the biggest player in the market have converted to biodegradable bags across all their range.
+These again can go through a council waste scheme, and they say will eventually breakdown in a home composter.

 Like herbal?
 Again Clipper lead the way, but you can also go with Teapig, or Aldi specially selected herbal teas, whilst not compostable, their bags do not contain plastic and are biodegradable in commercial composting systems and bio-digesters.
-Pukka teas (part of Unilever) are a special case, the bag is compostable, but the sachet it is wrapped in is not, neither is it recyclable.
+Pukka teas (part of Unilever) are a special case, the bag is compostable, but the sachet the tag and the wrapper is not, neither is it recyclable.

 What are we doing?
-We are generally using loose leaf tea in a pot, which is actually more cost effective, but we also have loose leaf herbal, and Clipper tea bags for when we are feeling adventurous or just plain lazy.
+We are generally using loose leaf tea in a pot, which is actually more cost effective, we also have loose leaf herbal, and Clipper tea bags for when we are feeling just plain lazy.

 We can often be found in the North London suburb of Muswell Hill, from there we always pop into the wonderfully old fashioned Martyn’s and pick up loose leaf tea from this independent supplier.